 The credits on the record say that the track was produced by Simon Harris – Did you have any input in to making the beats or was it something that was pre prepared for you to write to?

-I had already produced the track as part of my new demos but Simon Harris wanted to re-do the track again but taking from my demo the key elements which made the track, such the samples.
+I had already produced the demo but Simon Harris wanted to re-do the track again, but taking from my demo the key elements which made the track, such the samples.
 I was a young kid with a record deal so I didn’t even care.

 What was it like working with producer Simon Harris and the Music of life team?